SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/modifier/visibility/readme.md

 In the same way that a method does not need to be public, neither does the class.

-I can create a recipe and quick fix to amend the class.
+I can create a recipe and a QuickFix to amend the class.

 ```
 Name - JUnit: Junit 5 Test classes do not need to be public